{{ summaryHeading }}

 :

-Diagram of one EMOM minute with estimated work, rest buffer, and the next top-of-minute start.
+Diagram of one EMOM minute showing planned work, rest buffer, finish estimate, and the next top-of-minute start.

 How to Use This Tool:

 1. Choose Plan type.
-Strength skill, Conditioning, Mixed bodyweight, and Custom coaching set the default total minutes, finish target, rest floor, density limit, badge color, and coaching cue style.
+Strength skill, Conditioning, Mixed bodyweight, and Custom coaching set different defaults for Total minutes, Default finish target, Rest buffer floor, work-density warning, badge color, and coaching cue style.

 2. Set Total minutes from 4 to 40.
-EMOM minutes are both the workout duration and the number of target slots in the plan.
+The value is both the workout length and the number of minute slots created in Minute Plan.

 3. Set Default finish target from 10 to 59 seconds and Rest buffer floor from 0 to 45 seconds.
 A movement row with its own seconds value overrides the default finish target for that row.

-5. Use Strength sample, Conditioning sample, Mixed sample, or Normalize to check the expected row shape.
+5. Use Strength sample, Conditioning sample, Mixed sample, or Normalize to test the row shape.
 Normalize rewrites parsed rows into movement, seconds, category, and cue columns.

-6. Open Advanced when the run needs setup or device cues.
+6. Open Advanced for run cues.
 Prep countdown accepts 0 to 60 seconds, while Cue sound, Vibrate cues, and Keep screen awake depend on browser and device support.

 8. Press Start to freeze the current settings for the run.
-Use Pause, Log finish, Skip, and Reset during the session, then review Session Log for start, pause, minute-cue, finish, skip, reset, and completion events.
+During the session, use Pause, Log finish, Skip, and Reset.
+Review Session Log for start, pause, minute-cue, finish, skip, reset, and completion events.

-If an import fails, check the file type and size first.
-Files larger than 256 KB are rejected, blank lines and comment lines are ignored, and an empty rotation falls back to a generic movement target so the timing model can still render.
+If a file import fails, check the file size and type first.
+Files above 256 KB are rejected, blank lines and comment lines are ignored, and an empty movement rotation falls back to a generic target so the timing model can still render.

 Interpreting Results:

-Start with the summary badges.
-Ready means every planned minute fits inside 60 seconds and every rest buffer is at or above the selected floor.
-Scale targets means at least one minute is below the rest floor but still fits inside the minute.
-Fix timing means at least one work estimate is longer than 60 seconds, so the live timer is blocked until the row is shortened.
+Start with the plan status.
+Ready means every planned minute fits inside 60 seconds and preserves the selected Rest buffer floor.
+Scale targets means the timer can run, but at least one minute leaves less rest than requested.
+Fix timing means at least one estimated work duration is longer than 60 seconds, so Start stays unavailable.

-• Use Minute Flow to spot minutes where estimated work presses against the finish-limit line.
+• Use Minute Flow to see where estimated work approaches the finish-limit line.

-• Use Session Log to review interruptions and finish marks from the current browser session, not to measure intensity.
+• Use Session Log to review pauses, skips, finish marks, and completion events from the current browser tab.

-• Use JSON when you need the full structured plan, including assumptions, warnings, readiness score, minute rows, coach checks, and session events.
+• Use JSON when you need the structured plan, assumptions, warnings, readiness score, minute rows, coach checks, and session events.

 Technical Details:

-EMOM timing fixes the start cadence and lets the rest interval vary.
-Each planned minute has a target, an estimated work duration, and a rest buffer.
-The top of the next minute does not move because the previous minute was slow, so the rest buffer is the part that shrinks when work takes longer.
+EMOM timing fixes the start cadence and lets recovery vary.
+Each minute has a target, an estimated work duration, and a rest buffer.
+The next minute still starts on the next 60-second boundary when the prior target takes longer than planned, so delayed work always reduces recovery rather than extending the session.

 Formula Core